Skip to content

 How to get to Puzhehei?

-Getting to Puzhehei is very easy especially if you leave from Kunming.
-Puzhehei is often mentioned together with Wenshan in other articles but keep in mind that the city of Wenshan is about 100 km far from Puzhehei.
+Getting to Puzhehei is very easy, especially if you leave from Kunming.
+Puzhehei is often mentioned with Wenshan in other articles, but remember that the city of Wenshan is about 100 km from Puzhei.

 1. The fastest way is to take the train from the Kunming south train station (昆明南站) to Puzhehei.
 The ride takes about an hour.

-2. Once arrived at the Puzhehei station get out and turn right, then you will see the bus station.
+2. Once you arrive at the Puzhehei station, get out and turn right, then you will see the bus station.

-3. From there take the bus to the scenic area of Puzhehei (the other buses take you to the city which is 30 minutes from the scenic area).
-Look for this writing: 普者黑风景区.
+3. From there, take the bus to the scenic area of Puzhehei (the other buses take you to the city, which is 30 minutes from the scenic area).
+Look for this carachters: 普者黑风景区.
 The ticket costs 5RMB (the driver will not exchange the money if you don’t have the right amount).
 From the station to the village it takes about 40 minutes.
-The taxis will ask you at least 100RMB.
+The taxis will ask you for at least 100RMB.

 Alternatively, you can take the bus from Kunming to Qiubei, and once in Qiubei, you have to take another bus to Puzhehei.